How 3D printing works to create trophies?

 – Tim King_King Sculpture Studios

 Tim King is a traditional sculptor in Longmont, Colorado.
 While also respectful of traditional lost-wax bronze techniques, Tim has newly integrated digital design and 3D printing options into his creative processes.
 He enjoys life-long learning about tools and techniques which enable the translation of his ideas of beauty and emotions into physical creations.
-He sees combinations of 3D printing with ancient bronze workflows as an amazing opportunity to expand awareness, affordability, and love of heirloom quality art to a much wider audience.
+He believes in the combination of 3D printing with ancient bronze as an amazing opportunity to increase awareness, affordability, and love of inheritance quality art to be introduced to a much wider audience.
 Tim’s current focus is upon family and dance.